eavm512/ME396P-F2022-G03/Bike Arduino/ReadMe.md

 # How to run the project

 ## Base requirements to run the project:
-* Clone this repository and navigate to the Bike Arduino directory
+* Clone this repository and navigate to the Bike Arduino directory.
+As supplied in the repo, the following files need to be in the same directory to run:
+	* ESP_BT_Handler.py
+	* FlaskBikeRackDisplay.py
+	* Rack.py
+	* sanitize.py
+	* templates (directory)
-* By default, the files are in Emulation mode (use pre-generated data, no bluetooth data being transmitted)
+* By default, the project runs in Emulation mode (uses pre-generated data, no bluetooth data being transmitted)
 * Ensure you have at least Python 3.7 and the following libraries:
 	* re (regular expression)
 	* collections